-DNS cache

-The geo api on a Stratum 1 does DNS lookups.
-It caches lookups for 5 minutes so the DNS server load does not tend to be severe, but we still recommend installing a DNS caching mechanism on the machine such as dnsmasq or bind.
+DNS cache A Stratum 1 does a lot of DNS lookups, so we recommend installing a DNS caching mechanism on the machine such as dnsmasq or bind.
 We do not recommend nscd since it does not honor the DNS Time-To-Live protocol.